csev/importmap/README.md

 Development (via import maps):
 - Day.js v1.10.7 (from Skypack CDN)

-Production (handled by Vite):
+Production (handled by esbuild):
-- Dependencies are automatically synced from import map
-- Bundled from npm packages
+- Dependencies are bundled from npm packages
 - No runtime CDN dependencies
 - Optimized and minified output